-PRS For Music have announced it was extending the consultation period on its latest review of the royalties paid by concert and festival promoters in the live music sector.
+,PRS For Music has announced it was extending the consultation period on its latest review of the royalties paid by concert and festival promoters in the live music sector

 As previously reported, the publishing sector’s collecting society announced the review back in April of this year.
-Promoters are obliged to pay royalties to songwriters and publishers for the right to stage public performances of the songs that said partiescontrol, and this is done via the collective licensing system.
-PRS’s Popular Music Concerts Tariff was originally agreed in 1988 and was actually reviewed as recently as 2010/11, when the collecting society decided to keep the system as it was.
+Promoters are obliged to pay royalties to songwriters and publishers for the right to stage public performances of the songs that said parties control, and this is done via the collective licensing system.
+PRS’s Popular Music Concerts Tariff was originally agreed in 1988 and was actually reviewed as recently as 2010/11 when the collecting society decided to keep the system as it was.

 Events operating under the Tariff LP licence pay 3% of gross box office receipts (after VAT) to PRS.
-Some in the publishing sector point out that the live industry has changed radically since 1988, and is now much more lucrative, though the promoters counter that stating that because PRS is on a share of box office and not on a fixed fee, as the live music sector grew, songwriters and publishers would have also shared in the increase.
+Some in the publishing sector point out that the live industry has changed radically since 1988.
+It is now much more lucrative, though the promoters counter that stating that because PRS is on a share of box office and not on a fixed fee.
+As the live music sector grew, songwriters and publishers would have also shared in the increase.

-Increased PRS fees would either require fans to pay more or artists to get less, promoters say, and many of those artists will be PRS members.
-Though the publishers might argue that established featured artists have multiple revenue streams, while non-performing songwriters rely solely on copyright income, and so should earn a bigger cut of revenue linked to their creative output.
+Increased PRS fees would either require fans to pay more or artists to get less.
+And many of those artists will be PRS members.
+Some publishers might argue that established featured artists have multiple revenue streams.
+While non-performing songwriters rely solely on copyright income, and so should earn a bigger cut of revenue linked to their creative output.